heroku/hatchet/README.md

 - `HATCHET_BUILDPACK_BASE`: This is the URL where Hatchet can find your buildpack.
 It must be public for Heroku to be able to use your buildpack.
 - `HATCHET_BUILDPACK_BRANCH`: By default, Hatchet will use your current git branch name.
 If, for some reason, git is not available or you want to manually specify it like `ENV["HATCHET_BUILDPACK_BRANCH'] = ENV[`MY_CI_BRANCH`]` then you can.
 - `HATCHET_RETRIES` If the `ENV['HATCHET_RETRIES']` is set to a number, deploys are expected to work and automatically retry that number of times.
 Due to testing using a network and random failures, setting this value to `3` retries seems to work well.
 If an app cannot be deployed within its allotted number of retries, an error will be raised.
 The downside of a larger number is that your suite will keep running for much longer when there are legitimate failures.
-- `HATCHET_APP_LIMIT`: The maximum number of **hatchet** apps that Hatchet will allow in the given account before running the reaper.
-For local execution, keep this low as you don't want your account dominated by hatchet apps.
-For CI, you want it to be much larger, 80-100 since it's not competing with non-hatchet apps.
-Your test runner account needs to be a dedicated account.
+- `HATCHET_APP_LIMIT`: The maximum number of applications that hatchet is allowed to utilize on your account.
+If you hit this limit mid-test then Hatchet will need to wait until other tests finish and delete their apps.
+Keep in mind that you may have several concurrent CI executions on the same account competing for the same limited number of apps.
 - `HEROKU_API_KEY`: The API key of your test account user.
 If you run locally without this set, it will use your personal credentials.
 - `HEROKU_API_USER`: The email address of your user account.
 If you run locally without this set, it will use your personal credentials.
 - `HATCHET_DEFAULT_STACK`: The default Heroku stack to be used when an explicit `stack` is not passed to `App.new`.
 If this is not set, apps will instead use Heroku platform's [default stack](https://devcenter.heroku.com/articles/stack#default-stack).
 - `HATCHET_RUN_MULTI`: If enabled, this will scale up deployed apps to "standard-1x" once deployed instead of running on the free tier.
 This enables the `run_multi` method capability, however scaling up is not free.
 WARNING: Setting this env var will incur charges to your Heroku account.
 We recommended never to enable this setting unless you work for Heroku.
 To use this you must also set `HATCHET_EXPENSIVE_MODE=1`
 - `HATCHET_EXPENSIVE_MODE`: This is intended to be a "safety" environment variable.
 If it is not set, Hatchet will prevent you from using the `run_multi: true` setting or the `HATCHET_RUN_MULTI` environment variables.
 There are still ways to incur charges without this feature, but unless you're absolutely confident your test setup will not leave "orphan" apps that are billing you, do not enable this setting.
 Even then, only set this value if you work for Heroku.
 To recap WARNING: setting this is expensive.
+- `HEROKU_DEBUG_EXPENSIVE`: If set, hatchet will not delete applications on teardown.
+This can be used to introspect build logs or run `heroku run bash` on the application created for the failed test.
+Note that if another hatchet process runs after `HATCHET_ALIVE_TTL_MINUTES` then it will delete your applications.

 ## Basic